Registration & Breakfast

 The Flipside of Failure: Case Studies in Legal Innovation (Breakout)

-Failure can be a powerful tool for those willing to wholly embrace it.
 For an industry notoriously risk-averse, “failing” can be a bitter pill to swallow, even if losing the proverbial battle means finding a better way to win the war.
-This breakout consists of three presentations outlining significant projects that initially fell flat, but were ultimately deemed a success.
-Our presenters will share powerful insights into how failing fast (if not often) proved truly transformative for the business.
+This breakout consists of three dynamic presentations outlining significant projects that initially fell flat, but were ultimately deemed a success.
+Our presenters will share powerful insights into how failing fast (if not often) proved truly transformative for their business.

 Matthew D. Peters, National Innovation Leader & Partner, McCarthy Tétrault LLP